Can You Give a Baby Up for Adoption Without the Father’s Consent?

 Man sits in a park, thinking about adoption and birth father consentIf a father truly wants to stop the adoption process, he must fulfill the following paternal obligations:

 • The father must establish paternity.
-You can recognize him as the father, or if there is any uncertainty, he can take a paternity test.
+You can recognize him as the father, or he can take a paternity test if there is any uncertainty.

 • The father must file for custody.
-It’s best if you can come to an agreement on a custody plan.
-But you may need to bring this to court if you cannot come to a resolution, or if one parent is deemed unfit.
+If you can come to an agreement on a custody plan, this will be best.
+But you may need to bring this to court if you cannot come to a resolution or if one parent is legally unfit.

 • The father must provide child support.
 If the father does not consent to adoption, he should show that he can financially support his child.
 That means he should provide you with financial support during your pregnancy.
-If the father does not provide child support, he may not be able to stop you from proceeding with the adoption.
-This depends on the laws in your state.
+Depending on the laws in your state, if the father does not provide child support, he may not be able to stop the adoption.
 Your Adoption Coordinator can get you connected to a knowledgeable adoption attorney for assistance.

 What If I Can’t Locate the Father?

-You may be able to give your baby up for adoption without the father’s consent if you cannot locate him.
+If you can’t locate your baby’s father, you may still be able to choose adoption.
 However, you need to be sure you can prove that you have made every effort to contact him first.

-If a court decides that the father is an unfit parent, you may be able to give your baby up for adoption without birth father consent.
+If a court decides that the father is unfit, you may be able to choose adoption without the father’s consent.
 A court may come to that decision for the following reasons:

 • If you are in an abusive relationship and the father is a threat to you